irods/irods/manual.rst

 Metadata Harvesting
     The process of extraction of existing Metadata from a remote information resource and subsequent addition to the iRODS iCAT.
 The harvested Metadata could be related to certain Data Objects, Collections, or any other iRODS entity.

-Micro-service
+Microservice
     A set of operations performed on a Collection at a remote storage location.

-    Micro-services are small, well-defined procedures/functions that perform a certain server-side task and are compiled into the iRODS server code.
-Rules invoke Micro-services to implement Management Policies.
-Micro-services can be chained to implement larger macro-level functionality, called an Action.
-By having more than one chain of Micro-services for an Action, a system can have multiple ways of performing the Action.
-At runtime, using priorities and validation conditions, the system chooses the "best" micro-service chain to be executed.
+    Microservices are small, well-defined procedures/functions that perform a certain server-side task and are compiled into the iRODS server code.
+Rules invoke Microservices to implement Management Policies.
+Microservices can be chained to implement larger macro-level functionality, called an Action.
+By having more than one chain of Microservices for an Action, a system can have multiple ways of performing the Action.
+At runtime, using priorities and validation conditions, the system chooses the "best" microservice chain to be executed.

 Migration
     The process of moving digital Collections to new hardware and/or software as technology evolves.
 Separately, Transformative Migration may be used to mean the process of manipulating a Data Object into a new format (e.g. gif to png) for preservation purposes.